Hi, my name is Daphna Schwartz and I am an associate with Feldstein Family

-aware of how this computation is completed.
+this computation is completed.

 4/5 of that amount, or $214,000, presumably on the basis that the period

 and that the period of cohabitation was under five years.

 The wife argued that the motions judge should have followed a mathematical formula for calculating the unequal division of net family property given the cohabitation period of less than five years.
 There have been some Ontario cases that did apply a mathematical formula by fixing an unequal division of net family property as a percentage of the five-year statutory period.